Last Updated On: September 6, 2021

 You will also need to know the diameter of the poles that you will be making.
 Mismatching pole diameters will drastically reduce structural integrity.

 DIY Pole With Insert

 To make tent poles, first, you will need to get yourself stainless steel conduits.
 These conduits are hollow inside, lightweight, and fairly cheap for the purpose.
 As the poles will be replacing previous ones, you will mark them slightly longer than the original pole and use a saw tool to cut it.

 Depending on which poles you had previously, you might need to drill holes in the conduit for inserting pins, etc. You will also be needing sleeves for your poles.
 For the sleeves, get conduits that are slightly bigger than your initial ones to slide over the smaller poles.

-If you intend to make one-piece poles, then you have completed your DIY tent pole.
+If you intend to make one-piece poles, then you have completed your homemade tent poles.
 If not, then you will need to do some more drilling and cutting.

 Center the sleeve over your newly made pole while making sure it does not cover any holes that were drilled.
 Now, clamp the sleeve and pole tightly while marking at 3-inch length from both ends.